nyic/nyic.shop/content/insurance/_index.md

 A few details about the insurance you’ll need:

 - General liability insurance with a $1 million occurrence and $2 million total coverage.
-This is standard for most general liability insurance.
+This is standard for most general liability insurance.Your policy should cover you for the work you plan on doing in the shop -- be it furniture making, software consulting, etc.
 - List New York Industrial Collective has an additionally insured party.
-- General liability insurance for the work you plan to do at the shop.
-This could be furniture making, software consulting, etc
+This won't cost you anything extra, and your insurance company should be able to do it for you quickly and easily.

 We normally see this costing around $200/year but it is fully dependant on the type of work you will be doing.
 It could be more and you should call around or search online to find an insurer that will work with you.